Don’t be surprised – be prepared. Click below to learn how to prepare for your upcoming procedure.

 Your Ideal Gastroenterologist

-Located in Beverly Hills, California
+Located in Los Angeles, California

 Dr. Morris B. Silver practices Gastroenterology in Beverly Hills, California.
 Board certified since 1987, Dr. Silver assists patients suffering from diarrhea, constipation, abdominal pain, and rectal bleeding, as well as Inflammatory Bowel Disease and GERD.
 Services offered by Dr. Silver include colonoscopy and upper endoscopy.
 Dr. Silver earned his medical degree at the State University of N.Y. in Brooklyn, New York in 1984.
 He completed his residency at the Montefiore Hospital and Medical Center in the Bronx, NY in 1987.
 Dr. Silver went on to become a fellow in gastroenterology through a program at New York Medical College.